 In the case of a need for fast scalability, we probably should consider only quick and simple solutions: add proper cache headers to your static resources (images, CSS, JS, but also static HTML pages) and put a proxy in front of your website - this means CloudFlare or CloudFront.
 Thanks to that, most requests will not even reach your server, and the traffic will be significantly lower.

 As a second step, you can add cache for heavy DB queries.
 I've seen shops that render a homepage with products, categories, news, promotions, etc. on every single page load.
 Adding cache is, in most cases tricky.
 But often it is possible to cache even a small, but computing heavy, part of the website.
-Adding such cache takes minutes, and improves the performance significantly.
-In the case of the already mentioned e-commerce platform, usually keeping a cache of categories do wonders!
+Adding such cache takes minutes, and improves the web application performance significantly.
+In the case of the already mentioned e-commerce platform, keeping a cache of categories usually works wonders!
 Just do the math, if you calculate the category tree on each request.
 Calculating the category tree takes ~200ms.
 If you have 10 000 views daily, you waste 33 minutes of computing power each day, and you also risk a ~2% conversion decrease.

 3. Optimizing DB queries

 My favorite “hack”.
-Optimizing the DB queries quite often takes a bit more time than the other solutions described, but it can also help you to achieve exceptional results.
-Non-optimal queries are the most common cause of issues with performance.
+Optimizing the DB queries quite often takes a bit more time than the other solutions described, but it can also help you achieve exceptional results.
+Non-optimal queries are the most common cause of issues with application performance.

 You know that the database is the issue if it is causing a huge CPU or high disk load (iowait) on the server.
 Or just check how slow it responds.

 To verify, what is the real reason for DB performance issues, you will need to use tools like Blackfire, or just a database slow log.
 It is always a good idea to have Blackfire installed, as it allows you to quickly debug occurring performance issues and fix them.
 But a slow log will also do the job.